• Google Issues Emergency Patch for Chrome Zero-Day Flaw CVE-2025-2783

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
 For example, in this email, the actors are appearing as an unnamed company.
-They’re sending us a text message, asking us if we’re looking for a remote job, and that it’s imperative that we click the link below.
+They’re sending us a text message, telling us that a new device was added to our Coinbase account, and that it’s imperative that we contact the number below.
 It seems both urgent and genuine, so why shouldn’t we?
 Luckily, there’s plenty of reasons that point to this being a scam.

 Here’s how we can tell not to fall for this phish:

 1. The first warning sign for this SMS is the context in which it was sent.
-When I recieved this SMS, I immediately knew not to click on the link due to the fact that I did not recently inquire anywhere about any remote work; Real companies looking to recruit qualified employees would not reach out to numbers in this way.
+When I recieved this SMS, I immediately knew not to click on the link due to the fact that I did not recently add any device to my Coinbase account.
 On top of that, it’s very apparent that this message was blasted out to random numbers: the message doesn’t even include my name or attempt to provide any level of familiarity.

 2. The second warning signs in this email is the messaging.
-This message tries to create a sense of opportunity and urgency in order to get you to take action by using language such as “potential role opportunity” Phishing and smishing scams commonly attempt to create a sense of urgency/confusion in their messages in order to get you to click their link without thinking about it first.
+This message tries to create a sense of opportunity and urgency in order to get you to take action by using language such as “if this was not you, contact us.”
+Phishing and smishing scams commonly attempt to create a sense of urgency/confusion in their messages in order to get you to click their link without thinking about it first.
 Always be sure to thoroughly inspect the style and tone of all texts before following a link or other attachment sent through SMS.

-3. The final warning sign for this email is the wording; in our case the smisher misspelled the word “opportunity.”
+3. The final warning sign for this email is the wording; in our case the smisher uses the incomplete sentence “Verification code to add a new device is 156232.”
 All of these factors point to the above being a smishing text, and a very unsophisticated one at that.

 General Recommendations: